 REPO_LREVis the name of the revision from the manifest, translated to a local tracking branch.
-Used if you need to pass the manifest revision to a locally executed git command.
+Use this if you need to pass the manifest revision to a locally executed Git command.

 REPO_RREVis the name of the revision from the manifest, exactly as written in the manifest.

 -c: Command and arguments to execute.
 The command is evaluated through